Economic and Political Overview

 Main Sectors of Industry

 Guatemala doesn't have many natural resources, but the country still has some reserves of petroleum, land for agriculture, and some small mineral deposits.
 Main industries in Guatemala include production of coffee; production of textiles, paper industries, petroleum, pharmaceutical products, and rubber processing; and tourism.
 The country - which has a small mining industry - extracts copper, zinc, iron and nickel - also has strong geothermic and hydroelectric potential.
-The agricultural sector accounts for 9.4% of GDP and employs 31.3% of the active population.
+The agricultural sector accounts for 9.3% of GDP and employs 27% of the active population.
 Besides coffee, Guatemalan agriculture involves sugar, bananas, cotton, rubber, cardamom and a variety of precious woods and fruits.
 In recent years, farm communities - mostly indigenous - have been displaced by land inequality, low plantation wages, and due to food insecurity in the palm oil industry.
-The agricultural sector grew in 2022, as it benefit from high commodities prices, including palm oil, rubber, and coffee.
+According to Central American Business Intelligence, agricultural activity in Guatemala grew 2.1% in 2023.

-The service sector represents the largest share of GDP (62.1%) and employs 50% of the population.
+The service sector represents the largest share of GDP (62%) and employs 51% of the population.
 Key sectors include tourism, health care, customer service, financial services, banking institutions, hospitality, communications, and retail.
 Tourism is one of the country’s most important sectors, bringing in billions of dollars every year.
-However, the sector suffered enormously in the last couple of years due to the pandemic.
-Still, the tourism sector experienced a significant growth in 2022, - with the entry of tourists in the country growing by 72% in January 2022 in relation to the same month in 2021 - a path which it is set to continue on in the coming years.
+However, the sector suffered enormously due to the pandemic.
+Still, the tourism sector experienced significant growth in 2023, welcoming 2.65 million foreign tourists, 4% more than the pre-COVID level.
+Following Panama, Guatemala possesses the second-largest banking sector in Central America, characterized by a notable concentration among its top players.
+Approximately 93% of the total financial system assets are controlled by the sector's 18 banks, underscoring the dominant position of the leading institutions (BNamericas).

 Breakdown of Economic Activity By Sector Agriculture Industry Services